fustyles/Ameba/README.md

 - Thoughtful memory management for resource-constrained embedded environment

-**7. Built with Passion and Vision**
-Created by ChungYi Fu, fuClaw is more than just a project — it's a carefully crafted system with its own philosophy, design principles, and soul.
+**7. Built with Passion and Vision** fuClaw is more than just a project — it's a carefully crafted system with its own philosophy, design principles, and soul.
 From the elegant prompt engineering to the meticulous safety considerations, the attention to detail is evident throughout.

 ### Technical Highlights
 - Telegram Bot API with long polling